 Knowing how to start a fire is just the start.
-You should also know how to gather wood, how to keep the fire going, where to position it in relationship to your shelter and, of course, to put it out when you leave the perimeter.
+You should also know how to gather wood, how to keep the fire going, where to position it in relation to your shelter and, of course, to put it out when you leave the perimeter.

 As a rule of thumb, you should never leave a fire unattended, even if you’re in a survival situation.